abdollahim/Telegram-Simple-PHP-Bot/README.md

  - Enjoy...

  ## Contributing
 Contributions are welcome.
-Feel free to open a pull request with your changes or new <strong>Kali</strong> commands related to any penetration testing approaches.
+Feel free to open a pull request with your changes or new features related to this Telegram Bot.